its-nedum/its-nedum/README.md

 ---
 ### About Me
 ✨ I'm a Full Stack Software Developer based in Abuja.
-I'm passionate about technology, learning new stuff and solving problems.
+I'm passionate about technology, learning new stuff, and solving problems.
-- 🔭 I’m currently working on some freelance projects.
+- 🔭 I’m currently making the world a better place one code at a time.
-- 💬 Ask me about: Software design, development, testing and deployment.
+- 💬 Ask me about: Software design, development, testing, and deployment.
 - 📫 How to reach me: emesuechinedu@gmail.com or [@its_nedum](https://twitter.com/its_nedum)

 ---